DataDog/documentation/content/agent/basic_agent_usage/windows.md

 ### For version >= 3.9.1

 You can use the Datadog Agent Manager located in the start menu to enable, disable and configure checks.
-You have to restart the agent in order for your changes to be applied.
+You have to restart the Agent in order for your changes to be applied.

 ### For version < 3.9.1